pulibrary/pulawsstack/README.md

 # pulawsstack
 A set of Terraform modules for configuring infrastructure with AWS

-The PUL AWS Stack is a set of [Terraform][terraform] modules for configuring infrastructure with AWS.
+The PUL AWS Stack is a set of [Terraform](https://terraform.io) modules for configuring infrastructure with AWS.
 It's a more 'curated' set of defaults for configuring your AWS environment, while still allowing you to fully customize it.

 The PUL AWS Stack comes (will come) with: